 As a freelance graphic designer, your portfolio is your pride and joy.
 A well-built one showcases your design ability.
 It also reflects the way you think, your flexibility, and how you may work with potential clients and collaborators.

 A portfolio should include details about your work and who you are.
 It should be customized for each potential client and highlight your expertise with a distinctive display.
 Avoid anything that doesn’t highlight your craft, isn’t related, and reveals your entire autobiography.
-Following these suggestions will help you grow your business and stand out from the million other designers applying for the same jobs.
+Following these suggestions will help you grow your graphic design business and stand out from the million other designers applying for the same jobs.

 The main things your portfolio needs to do are display your talent, demonstrate your fit for a particular role, and help people get in touch with you.
 Include a digestible format, social media with contact details, vivid examples of your specialty, and a personal touch.